Colombia, Republic of

 Support of other military health establishments strategically located and higher levels of complexity is received.
 These are the regional hospitals, which have the technical and scientific capacity to support care resulting from exposure to the operating environment and health services for the target population (household).

-As a complement to the structure of health care provided, the Central Military Hospital, which has the higher level response capacity, intended to provide a full range of medical and specialized services with extensive experience in managing the war trauma.
+As a complement to the structure of health care provided, the Central Military Hospital, which has the higher-level response capacity, intended to provide a full range of medical and specialized services with extensive experience in managing the war trauma.

-Training for assistant / nursing personnel
+Training for assistant/nursing personnel

 In 2016 intensity of course is increased, the methodology has been perfected as well as improved logistics for the course development.
 The advancement of this course, allowed between 2014 and the first half of 2016 have been trained 151 non-commissioned officers as instructors, who have trained 3,110 soldiers belonging to the operational units of the Armed Forces of Colombia.

-The challenges continue in the new scenario we expect from peace negotiations, in which the Military Forces of Colombia must continue to fulfill its mission, intervening new phenomena of crime and represent a threat to security.
+The challenges continue in the new scenario we expect from peace negotiations, in which the Military Forces of Colombia must continue to fulfil its mission, intervening new phenomena of crime and represent a threat to security.
 The Military Rescuers are those who continue to provide care personnel involved in the development of military operations.
-The General Direction of Military Health will continue training personnel for the effective response to the care needs in the multiples theaters of operations that arise.
+The General Direction of Military Health will continue training personnel for the effective response to the care needs in the multiples theatres of operations that arise.

 Since 2002, is deployed nationwide the Advanced Trauma Life Support Airborne Group – GATRA (for his initials in Spanish) in response to the offensive of the military forces against the drug-terrorist organizations.

-The philosophy of the Advanced Trauma Life Support Airborne Group is summarized in the organization of an interdisciplinary health group accompanying military operations, with resilience and mobilization of human resources, materials and equipment, allowing prompt attention of vital emergency, damage control surgery and preparation for the transport and evacuation of wounded personnel in a timely manner, to a health establishment of higher level of complexity, or external network hospitals, according to their medical requirements.
+The philosophy of the Advanced Trauma Life Support Airborne Group is summarized in the organization of an interdisciplinary health group accompanying military operations, with resilience and mobilization of human resources, materials and equipment, allowing prompt attention of vital emergency, damage control surgery and preparation for the transport and evacuation of wounded personnel in a timely manner, to a health establishment of a higher level of complexity, or external network hospitals, according to their medical requirements.

 The tactical evacuation procedure (CASEVAC) and medical evacuation (MEDEVAC) prior assessment of the health status of the patient is performed.
-The development of such missions often requires coordination between the three branch, in order to provide the most suitable land, water or air environment, taking into account the medical condition of the injured soldier and operational status of the area where the patient is located.
-Search and rescue missions in a normal situation (SAR) or under fire (CSAR) are performed; these missions are carried out by operational units of the Nationalv Army, National Navy or Colombian Air Force.
-During the past few years, the armed forces have been strengthened with pressurized and unpressurized medicalized aircraft which conditioned exclusively for transferring patients from around the country, with greater range and speed for commuting, which are intended for use as air ambulances, which have on board specialized aeromedical transport with high-tech equipment, complying with the human resources requirements stipulated by law.
+The development of such missions often requires coordination between the three branches, in order to provide the most suitable land, water or air environment, taking into account the medical condition of the injured soldier and operational status of the area where the patient is located.
+Search and rescue missions in a normal situation (SAR) or under fire (CSAR) are performed; these missions are carried out by operational units of the National Army, National Navy or Colombian Air Force.
+During the past few years, the armed forces have been strengthened with pressurized and unpressurized medicalized aircraft which conditioned exclusively for transferring patients from around the country, with greater range and speed for commuting, which are intended for use as air ambulances, which have onboard specialized aeromedical transport with high-tech equipment, complying with the human resources requirements stipulated by law.
 Also, with exclusive destination the UH60L helicopters and utility aircraft like the C-90, C-130, C-295s and CN-235b.

-In the last decade they have made 12,241 mobilizations of military and 2,664 civilian patients for a total of 14,905 transferees who have been victims of armed conflict, natural disasters and medical emergencies.
+In the last decade, they have made 12,241 mobilizations of military and 2,664 civilian patients for a total of 14,905 transferees who have been victims of armed conflict, natural disasters and medical emergencies.

-Civil-military cooperation made by the Military Health of the Armed Forces of Colombia, has been evident in the developed successful national and international tasks, such as humanitarian aid missions in the Haiti earthquake in January 2010 level and the humanitarian emergency in the earthquake in Peru in August 2013.
+Civil-military cooperation made by the Military Health of the Armed Forces of Colombia has been evident in the developed successful national and international tasks, such as humanitarian aid missions in the Haiti earthquake in January 2010 level and the humanitarian emergency in the earthquake in Peru in August 2013.
 The experience gained by the Colombian military doctors in the care of trauma patients has allowed them to work together with their counterparts from the US, Canada and Israel, in field hospitals organized by these countries in disaster areas.

 During the earthquake that occurred in Ecuador in 2016, the Armed Forces supported the aeromedical transport the wounded bound for hospital and homeless destined to major cities in southern Colombia.
-Similarly basic care team supported the work of the aid station ambulatory care established by the disaster relief entities sent for the National Government of Colombia.
+Similarly, basic care team supported the work of the aid station ambulatory care established by the disaster relief entities sent for the National Government of Colombia.

 Director de Sanidad Ejército

-Director de Sanidad Fuerza
+Director de Sanidad Fuerza Aérea